 Who is on your curatorial advisory board?

-- Our 2018 advisory members will be announced after the artist applications have opened.
+Our curatorial advisory members are announced after the artist applications have closed.

 Do you use local or international artists?